tucksravin/incidental-fox-productivity/README.md

 logo design
-add more developed auth rules for firebase (fireship course) move todoist api to express server if it remains inconsistent
+add more developed auth rules for firebase (fireship course) move todoist api to express server if it remains inconsistent add check if internet goes out while someone is browsing

 ### features for much later